dobedobedo/EmpCorrect_App/README.md

 # EmpCorrect_App
 Use empirical line correction method to convert mosaic image to at-surface reflectance image
+# Update
+- The lastest source code assigns QT4Agg as the default backend.
+- Replace os.system with subprocess.run to execute exiftool.
+- Correct Syntax to copy XMP metadata

 # This is my first GUI application so that I just take any modules for quick development.
 # Any Suggestion for improvement is welcome